josiahamanna/learning-golang/1-Tutorial/notes.md

 		   // ...
 		}
 		```

+1. Refer echo2.go
+        * range produces a pair of values: the index and the value of the element at that index.
+        * If we don't need to use the index we can use *blank identifier* i.e., underscore (\_)
+        * Go does not allow unused variables, it would result in compilation error.

+1. Two ways of declaring variable (strings)
+	* s := "" // Only used within a function, not for package level variables
+	* var s string // Default initilization to the zero value for strings, that is ""

 ### 1.3 Finding Duplicate lines
 1. Programs for ﬁle copying, printing, searching, sorting, counting, and the like all have a similar structure: a loop over the input, some computation on each element, and generation of output on the ﬂy or at the end.